This article was updated on July 5th, 2023

 Each employee is entitled to annual leave and this typically applies as:

-During a period of employment an employee is able to take sick leave of not more than 90 days per year subject to conditions stipulated in the law.
-The sick employee will receive full pay for the first 15 days, half pay for the next 30 days and no pay for the rest 45 days.
+During a period of employment, an employee can take sick leave of not more than 90 days per year subject to conditions stipulated in the law.
+The employee will receive full pay for the first 15 days, half pay for the next 30 days and no pay for the rest 45 days.
+Sick leaves are subjected to employee providing valid medical certificate from DHA (Dubai Health Authority)/SEHA (Abu Dhabi Health Services Co).

-Female employees are eligible to 45 full day’s pay for maternity leave so long as she has fulfilled at least one year’s employment service.
-Where an employee has not yet completed one year of service will be entitled to half pay for maternity leave.
-Furthermore, the female on maternity leave has the capacity to extend her leave at an unpaid rate for up to a maximum 10 days.
+Female employees are eligible to 45 full day’s pay for maternity leave and the following 15 days with half pay .
+Furthermore, the female on maternity leave has the capacity to extend her leave at an unpaid rate for up to a maximum 45 days.

-During the first 18 month following delivery of the baby, the female employee nursing their child is able to have two paid rest intervals per day, which do not exceed 30 minutes, in order to complete this task.
-Working fathers are not provided paternity leave under UAE Labour Law.
+During the first 6 month following delivery of the baby, the female employee nursing their child is able to take two breaks per day to breastfeed her child, provided that the two breaks do not exceed an hour.

 No employer or employee may bring or allow others to bring any kind of alcoholic drinks for consumption on work premises.